A part of Crushing Krisis’s Crushing Comics. Last updated April 2017.

 Why?
-Similar to New Avengers, through issue #18 this will only spoil SI #1-2.
+Similar to New Avengers, reading through issue #18 this will only spoil SI #1-2.
 However, #19 is a standalone story that relates to material from midway through the event, and #20 heavily spoils two of the big character changes from the event.
-Also, the backstory presented in the earlier issues here is less historical set-up for the event, and more specific motivations explaining some key character’s actions – thus, I’d read it afterwards.
+Also, the backstory presented in the early part of this run is less historical set-up for the event and more like specific motivations explaining some key character actions – thus, I’d read it afterwards.

 Why?
-This arc includes a lot of beating back of the Invasion, right through #19, which occurs at the same time as the final fight in SI #8.
+These issues feature the Initiative beating back of the Invasion straight through to #19, which occurs at the same time as the final fight in SI #8.
 That puts this resolution nominally ahead of the ending of MA 20, which is more of an epilogue to the event.
 Ultimately, you can read this and Mighty in any order without one seriously spoiling the other.
-I feel the better read might be Mighty first, since it’s tied more closely to the central thrust of the event itself.
+I feel the better read is Mighty first, since it’s tied more closely to the central thrust of the event itself.

 Why?
 The one-shot “Featuring Reptil” occurs prior to #20.
-Issues through #24 occur before Dark Avengers #1 even gets entirely underway and are relatively self-contained aside from a stray Osborn flashback, which makes this the first post-SI book took read. #25 occurs during DA 4 and after Warm Machine #8, but aside from hinting a bit at the Dark Avengers and including Karla Sofen in her new role, it doesn’t spoil much.
+Issues through #24 occur before Dark Avengers #1 gets entirely underway and are relatively self-contained aside from a stray Osborn flashback, which makes this the first post-SI book to read.
+Issue #25 occurs during DA 4 and after War Machine #8, but aside from hinting a bit at the Dark Avengers and including Karla Sofen in her new role, it doesn’t spoil much.
 I don’t think it’s worth breaking it away from this arc to save it for later.

 Why?
 Issues #48-50 take place at the same time as DA 1-2, but part of the shock of it is the NA team reacting like, “Who the hell are these people?”
 I think you have to read it before DA 1-2 or else that’s a bit spoiled.

 Why?
-This occurs almost directly after #50 for Mockingbird.
+This isn’t written by Bendis, but it extends one of the hugest plot points from the end of Secret Invasion!
+This occurs almost directly after NA 50 for Mockingbird.
 The pair of them are next in War Machine #8, which is during Dark Avengers #5, so it makes sense that this action is occurring during DA 3-4.

 Dark Avengers #1-6 – Vol. 1

 Why?
-After the concurrent 1-2 with NA 49-50, this is the next sequential thing that happens for Osborn before he does anything else.
-However, the end of 5 and all of 6 occur much later, so might lightly spoil some Osborne developments.
+After the concurrent DA 1-2 with NA 49-50, DA 3-4 is the next sequential thing that happens for Osborn before he does anything else.
+However, the end of 5 and all of 6 occur much later, so might lightly spoil some Osborne-related developments in other books.
 If you really want to hold out on the reveal of what’s happening with the DA until the last possible moment, read it later.

 The Mighty Avengers #21-26 – Vol. 5: Earth’s Mightiest

 Why?
+At this point Mighty Avengers becomes a slightly more tertiary Avengers book, since Bendis is no longer writing it.
 This begins after DA 4 (Sentry is in 21 after a flashback in DA 5), but #24 happens before DA 6.

 New Avengers #51-54 – Vol. 11: Search for the Sorcerer Supreme